-The following are definitions of the Warnings, Cautions and Notes that are used throughout this manual to call your attention to important information regarding your safety, the safety and preservation of your equipment or an important tip.
+The following are definitions of the Warnings, Cautions and Notes that are used throughout this manual to call attention to important information regarding personal safety, the safety and preservation of the equipment or an important tip.

 Situation has the potential to cause damage to property or equipment.